andrewchungxam/AzureADB2CExplanation/README.md

 Click under the User flows (policies) and then under each policy - you can change the User attribute and Application claim.
 (You have do this for each policy and you have to change User attribute and Application claim separately.)<br />

 <br />
 For example, below you can add City.
-Simply select it below and then press Save.<br />
+Simply select it below (it is the first selection box) and then press Save.<br />

 ![52-A3587DA2-8148-4A6D-A4E7-11129689D206](https://user-images.githubusercontent.com/3628580/55831370-ed2f8780-5ae0-11e9-8fb1-dbf59a4ffcc0.png)